lamdu/lamdu/doc/CodeStorage.md

 ### The interchange `.json` format

 Currently one may export and import code into Lamdu via `.json` files.
-These could hopefully be used as code submissions in programming competitions such as Google Code Jam (which Yair used Lamdu in), and are also a temporary mechanism allowing people to share code.

 Lamdu's standard library is also stored is such a file - `freshdb.json`.